John Doe is using a phone, typically now it's a cellphone, but up until about the 1980s it was a Pay Phone

 - In The Sting, Hooker grabs a pay phone away from a woman in order to try to call Luther before he is murdered, then runs off to try and reach him.
 Hooker's friend is left behind, being swatted by the woman and her purse because she lost her nickel and wants it back.

-- The Terminator in the first movie hauls a biker type arguing with his girlfriend out of the booth so he can look through the phone book.
+- The eponymous killing machine in The Terminator hauls a biker type arguing with his girlfriend out of the booth so he can look through the phone book.
 He can be heard complaining, "Man, you've got a real attitude problem!" but fortunately for him sticks to verbal abuse.

 - In Home Alone, the family, in a panic, forces a woman at an airport off the phone.